Eric Wiebes: National government

 On 30 January 2014, Frans Weekers resigned as State Secretary of Finance.
 As successor to Weekers Wiebes was tasked with solving the problems at the Tax and Customs Administration.
 He entered office on 4 February.
 In May 2015, after an investigation of a committee of the European Parliament on a tax deal the Netherlands made with Starbucks, Wiebes stated that the Netherlands was not a tax haven.
-During his time in office the problems at the Tax and Customs Administration remained, with a departure scheme unexpectedly leading too many experied personnel leaving the organization.
+During his time in office the problems at the Tax and Customs Administration remained, with a departure scheme unexpectedly leading too many experienced personnel to leave the organization.
 The modernization of the ICT also remained problematic.
 He was the only politician not to lose his position over the problems.

 On 26 October 2017, Wiebes was appointed Minister for Economic Affairs and Climate Policy in the Third Rutte cabinet.
 During his term in office the extraction of natural gas in the Netherlands was stopped.
 However, there was criticism of his role in management of problems which were caused by the extraction of gas during decades.

 Peter de Waard, a journalist at de Volkskrant described Wiebes as a realist and pragmatist, but also as one who at times makes big statements too easily.